kennaruk/YsetterHackathon/README.md

 Ysetter Hackathon 2 (Good Space by Sansiri)
 ===

+Introduction
+---
+This is our Hackathon project at YSetterReaility Hackathon2 (1 night) event which was held on June 16, 2018 - June 18, 2018 in subject of Good Space by Sansiri

 Getting Started
 ---
 These instructions will get you a copy of the project up and running on your local machine